deNBI/bibigrid_clum/readme.md

 But make sure to use the one generated for you by BiBiGrid since

 - cluster-id (here `6jh83w0n3vsip90`),
-- key name (here `~/.bibigrid/tempKey_bibi-6jh83w0n3vsip90`)
+- key name (here `~/.config/bibigrid/keys/tempKey_bibi-6jh83w0n3vsip90`)
 - user@IP (here `ubuntu@123.45.67.890`)

 can (and most likely will) differ on every run.
 Run `sinfo` after logging in.
 You will see only the master in Slurm's list.
 That is correct.
 You have successfully logged in.

-However, doing everything from a terminal can be quite bothersome.
+However, doing everything on the running cluster from a terminal can be quite bothersome.
 That's were Theia comes in.

 ### Using Theia Web IDE